-

 Although GMAT is widely accepted by Kiwi institutions, it is mainly required for management courses

-The duration of any master’s program in New Zealand is normally between 18 months to two years.
+The duration of any master’s degree in New Zealand is normally between 18 months to two years.

 Some universities also offer a one-year master’s course, provided you have a degree equivalent to a post-graduate diploma or Bachelor’s (Honours) degree